0xPARC/circom-ecdsa/README.md

 `yarn test` at the top level to run tests.

 Circuit unit tests are written in typescript, in the `test` directory using `chai`, `mocha`, and `circom_tester`.

+## Groupsig Demo

+`yarn build_groupsig` to compile the groupsig circuit and generate keys.

+Then `yarn groupsig` to run the demo.